asfadmin/apt-insar/doc/UserGuide.md

 ## Usage

-1. Find the name of the GRD or SLC granule to process from [Vertex](https://vertex.daac.asf.alaska.edu/).
+1. Find the name of the SLC granules to process from [Vertex](https://vertex.daac.asf.alaska.edu/).

    *The examples below use S1A_IW_SLC__1SDV_20190518T161611_20190518T161638_027284_0313A1_AE8A and S1A_IW_SLC__1SDV_20190506T161610_20190506T161637_027109_030E29_5A71*.